ggiesa/guygw/assets/static/blog_posts/algo/datastructures/queues/copy.md

 # Queues

 Queues are similar to stacks, but rather than last-in-first-out, they're first-in-last-out.
+An analogy is a movie theater line.